Jason Cadee: National team career

 In May 2008, Cadee was selected to the Australian Emus squad for the first time.
 He subsequently played for the Emus at the 2009 FIBA Under-19 World Championship, where in nine games, he averaged 9.1 points, 2.3 rebounds and 1.9 assists per name.

 In 2012, Cadee played for Australia in the Stanković Cup.
 The team finished second and Cadee was named to the All-Star Five.

 In 2013, Cadee played for Australia against China in a four-game series.
 He also played in the Stanković Cup and the World University Games, of which Australia won gold and silver respectively.
 Cadee then narrowly missed out on the Boomers squad for the 2013 FIBA Oceania Championship against New Zealand.

 In 2017, Cadee helped the Boomers win gold at the FIBA Asia Cup.

-Personal
+Personal life

-Cadee has a strong basketball family.
-His mother, Debbie (née Lee), played for the Australian Opals at the 1984 Olympic Games in Los Angeles, and his father, Robbie, played for the Boomers at the 1976 Olympics in Montreal, and later coached the Opals at the 1988 Olympics in Seoul.
+Cadee and his partner Jasmine Hooper have three children.